Ronald Gene Simmons: Preliminary activities in the Simmons family murders case

-Trial for family killings
+Trial moved to Clarksville

-On December 21, 1988, Judge John Patterson issued an order moving Simmons' trial for the murders of his 14 family members to Clarksville, in Johnson County because of pre-trial publicity.
+On December 21, 1988, Judge John Patterson issued an order moving Simmons' trial for the murders of his 14 family members to Clarksville, in Johnson County, because of pre-trial publicity.
+Five days were set aside for the trial, set to begin on February 6, 1989, with a pretrial hearing scheduled for February 18 in Russellville.
 The 14 deaths had been consolidated into one count of capital murder.